gnarlinsky/drunkmode/README.md

 * **`drunkmodeon` and `drunkmodeoff` use `exec bash` as a dirty workaround for the fact that changes to environment variables that happen during the execution of a script will not persist in the calling process's environment.
-This is potentially problematic, since this puts you in a new shell.
+Since this puts you in a new shell, it's potentially problematic (e.g. leaving your virtualenv, original shell's history unavailable,...). shell.
 See http://stackoverflow.com/a/497479, particularly the associated discussion.**
 * Also note I make a number of assumptions about directory structures and such.